simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 - Keypad or Emacs navigation keys to edit the current command line
 - UP/DOWN or control-P/control-N to step back/forward through history
-- control-R to search for a past command, etc.
+- control-R to search for a past command
+- TAB completes file paths.

 The `commands` and `help` commands, and the command help flags (`CMD --tldr`, `CMD -h/--help`, `CMD --info`, `CMD --man`), work in the usual way, and can be useful.